Tech-invite3GPPspaceIETFspace

 The PCF shall enable QoS Notification Control and include the derived Alternative QoS parameter sets (in the same prioritized order indicated by the AF) in the PCC rule sent to the SMF.
 When the PCF notifies the AF that QoS targets can no longer be fulfilled, the PCF shall include the QoS Reference parameter or the set of Requested Alternative QoS Parameters corresponding to the Alternative QoS parameter set referenced by the SMF, or an indication that the lowest priority QoS Reference or the lowest priority set of Requested Alternative QoS Parameters of the Alternative Service Requirements cannot be fulfilled (as described in clause 6.1.3.18).

-The PCF may generate policies to request to monitor the DL Periodicity associated N6 jitter and include it into a PCC rule based local policy.
-Based on the received PCC rule or local configuration, the SMF indicates UPF to monitor and report the requested traffic characteristics as described in clause 5.20c in TS 23.501.
-The N6 jitter measurement is not triggered if the Burst Arrival Time (as described in the clause 5.27.2 in TS 23.501) is received.
+The PCF may generate policies to request to monitor the Traffic Parameter (i.e. N6 jitter range associated with DL Periodicity) and include it into a PCC rule based local policy.
+Based on the received PCC rule or local configuration, the SMF indicates UPF to monitor and report the requested traffic characteristics as described in clause 5.37.8.2 in TS 23.501.

 The AF may change the Alternative Service Requirements while the AF session is ongoing.
 If this happens, the PCF shall update the Alternative QoS parameter sets in the PCC rule accordingly.